pikesley/nineteen-eighty-two/README.md

 ###Why the stupid module structure?

 I realise that `Nineteen::Eighty::Two::Formats::HTMLTable.format` is a ludicrously long method name, but it turns out if you do `bundle gem nineteen-eighty-two`, this module hierarchy is what you're presented with, and I actually kind of like it (I did try to call it `1982` but apparently that's not a kosher Gem name)

+###Why doesn't it output in $other_format

+If you can think of another format I could support, let me know and I'll have a go.
+I am also [open to PRs](https://github.com/pikesley/nineteen-eighty-two/pulls), of course

 ###Where can I play with this?